FlexiGIS/FlexiGIS-plugin/flexigis/help/source/index.rst

 - check the box 'shp' to export output csv file to shapefile or 'map' to generate a mape on the QGIS desktop

-Simulation of urban infrastructure electricity demand
+Simulation of urban urban electricity requirments
 ======================================================

 .. image:: image4.png